Inoshas/AIM-HIGH/README.md

 ![Basic setup](images_and_videos/robot_1.png)

+**Phase 2:** Barcode Reading and Database Update
+The upcoming Phase 2 will introduce barcode reading capabilities to our robot.
+Additionally, we plan to integrate functionality to update a database based on the information gathered.
+This phase represents a pivotal step toward creating a versatile and intelligent robotic system with applications across diverse industries.

-**Phase 2:** Machine Learning Application for Sign Recognition Our next undertaking involves the integration of machine learning techniques to enable the robot to interpret signs, with a primary emphasis on left and right directions.
+**Phase 3:** Machine Learning Application for Sign Recognition Our next undertaking involves the integration of machine learning techniques to enable the robot to interpret signs, with a primary emphasis on left and right directions.
 This phase will utilize the Raspberry Pi camera for image processing.
 While still a work in progress, Phase 2 aims to enhance the robot's cognitive abilities and expand its functionality.

-**Phase 3:** Barcode Reading and Database Update
-The upcoming Phase 3 will introduce barcode reading capabilities to our robot.
-Additionally, we plan to integrate functionality to update a database based on the information gathered.
-This phase represents a pivotal step toward creating a versatile and intelligent robotic system with applications across diverse industries.

 ## Getting Started